rjdeliveryomaha/courierinvoice/README.md

 - dateIssued

-  Moth to query for invoices for a given client.
+  Month to query for invoices for a given client.
 Format YYYY-mm.

 - ticketNumber